ARasodha/daily-tasks/README.md

-# Daily Tasks/TodoA app - Node.js, Express.js, Pug, CSS
+# Daily Tasks/Todo App - Node.js, Express.js, Pug, CSS

 ## Overview
 Daily tasks/todo app lets user create todo lists and populate the lists with tasks.
 Tasks can be completed or simply removed if necessary.